l2fprod/carpaccio-pricing/README.md

   ![Register](instructions/24-modify-backend-with-error.png)

-1. To illustrate the "Live Edit" feature, let's modify the implementation.
+1. To illustrate the **Live Edit** feature, let's modify the implementation.
 Instead of simply returning the error code, we will also add a message.

   The new code reads as:
   ```